satavanan-s/Least-Busy-TTC-Train-Route/README.md

 [The station class contains member fields for the Station name, ridership data, and a unique ID.](https://github.com/satavanan-s/Least-Busiest-TTC-Train-Route/blob/master/src/com/satavanan/application/Station.java)
 Instead of being hardcoded the station and ridership data is in [text files located in the data folder](https://github.com/satavanan-s/Least-Busiest-TTC-Train-Route/tree/master/data).
 The [main application](https://github.com/satavanan-s/Least-Busiest-TTC-Train-Route/blob/master/src/com/satavanan/application/Main.java) reads the data in the text files and represents the TTC Subway System as a weighted directed graph (adjacency list).
-The nodes of the graphs are the TTC Subway Stations, the edge represents a path from one station to another.
-The edges point in both directions but each direction has a different weight.
+The nodes represent TTC Subway Stations, the edges represent a path from one station to another.
+Edges will always point in both directions however, each direction has a different weight.
 The weight of all outgoing edges from a node is the number of people that ride the station per day.
 I've assumed that the number of people in a station is constant throughout the day (this was due to the lack of data).
 Because of this assumption, it is safe to use the average daily ridership since the ratios are constant.

-<h4>Example:</h4>
+<h4>An Example to Understand the Graph Representation:</h4>

-Assume we have: Station A with a daily ridership of 8, Station B with a daily ridership of 2. ...
+Assume we have: Station A with a daily ridership of 8, Station B with a daily ridership of 2. <br>
-If Station A and Station B are connected then there will be an edge from A to B that is weighted 8, and an edge from B to A that is weighted 2.
+If there is a path between Station A and Station B then there will be an edge from A to B that is weighted 8, and an edge from B to A that is weighted 2.

 <h3>This means we're assuming that the number of people at a station is equivalent to the number of people boarding the train.</h3>